Princeton Writing Program

 The Writing Seminars

-The Writing Seminars give Princeton freshmen an early opportunity to belong to a lively academic community in which members investigate a shared topic and discuss their writing together, with the aim of clarifying and deepening their thinking.
+The Writing Seminars give Princeton first-year students an early opportunity to belong to a lively academic community in which members investigate a shared topic and discuss their writing together, with the aim of clarifying and deepening their thinking.
 Focused instruction on the writing process and the key elements of academic writing enriches and guides the Writing Seminar experience.
 Students learn how to frame compelling questions, position an argument within a genuine academic debate, substantiate and organize claims, purposefully integrate a wide variety of sources, and revise for greater cogency and clarity.
 Through an extensive collaboration with the University library, Writing Seminar students also learn to use databases to locate and evaluate sources.
-Writing Seminars are interdisciplinary in nature to emphasize transferable reading, writing, and research skills.
+Writing Seminars are multidisciplinary in nature to emphasize transferable reading, writing, and research skills.

-- Faculty offer feedback on pre-drafts, as well as extensive marginal and cover comments on three drafts and four final revised essays.
+- Faculty offer feedback on pre-drafts, as well as extensive marginal and cover comments on three drafts and four final revised assignments.
 They also discuss drafts-in-progress with student writers in required individual, paired, and small group conferences.
 For experienced faculty, this intensive engagement with student writing outside of class time averages 20 hours per student each semester.
 For new faculty, the average is often significantly higher as they learn strategies for diagnosis and effective feedback.

 Writing Program directors work closely with new faculty in the Spring and Summer to design courses that will have broad appeal to incoming freshmen while providing opportunities for intensive engagement and exploration.
 Students enroll in Writing Seminars by ranking their top 8 choices; an optimization software program places students by balancing preferences and availability.
 Careful course design is essential to ensure that students across the different seminars share a common experience of intensive writing.
 Accommodating the complexity of students’ schedules requires that many Writing Seminars be scheduled in the early morning or in the evening.